mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-less-than-or-equal.md

 ---
-title: Using `ToBeLessThanOrEqual`In Vitest
+title: Using ToBeLessThanOrEqual
-description: Learn how to use`toBeLessThanOrEqual` in Vitest testing scenarios.
+description: Learn how to usetoBeLessThanOrEqual in Vitest testing scenarios.
-modified: 2024-09-28T11:31:16-06:00
+modified: 2024-09-28T18:32:11.329Z
 ---

 ## Using `toBeLessThanOrEqual` in Vitest